strongdm/terraform-aws-sdm-gateway/Readme.md

 ## Inputs, Outputs, and Resources
 See the respective documentation files for details.

+## Example Deployment

+A complete example deployment is provided in the [`example/`](./example/) directory.
+This includes:
+- Example `main.tf` showing how to use the module with two gateway instances
+- Example `variables.tf` and `terraform.tfvars.example` for required variables
+- Example `outputs.tf` to expose useful outputs

+To try the example:
+1. Copy `example/terraform.tfvars.example` to `example/terraform.tfvars` and fill in your values.
+2. Run `terraform init` and `terraform apply` inside the `example/` directory.

+Refer to the files in `example/` for a practical usage reference.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information about: